A close up photo of a lady's face

 3. They layer easily with other products

 As you’ll likely know from experience, some skincare products — generally thicker creams or sunscreens — can be a little heavy or dense, resulting in your make-up pilling or looking excessively oily.
-An eye serum is an excellent preventative and corrective treatment that will effortlessly fit into your AM or PM ritual.
+An eye serum is an excellent preventative and corrective treatment that will effortlessly fit into your morning and evening ritual.

 How and When to Apply Eye Serum